shoumik310/ECE284-Systolic-Array/README.md

 │   │   ├── core_tb.vcd
 │   └── filelist
 ├── part2/                      # Contains all files related to Part 2.
-├── part3/                      # Contains all files related to Part 3.
+├── part3/                      # Contains all files related to Part 3 and unified memory optimization (alpha 3).
 └── poster/                     # Contains the PDF of the project poster.
 ```